liwing1/swipt-aloha-simulation/README.md

-# Otave simulation of a SWIPT Slotted-ALOHA Protocol
+# Octave simulation of a SWIPT Slotted-ALOHA Protocol